open-horizon/exchange-api/README.md

     - workload: downloadUrl can be omitted

 (No need to upgrade the db if coming from version 1.38 or later, altho it won't hurt either)

-### Todos left to be finished in subsequent versions

-- If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same workload.
-- Add api for wiotp to get number of devices and agreements
-- Allow random PW creation for user creation
-- Add ability to change owner of node
-- Add an unauthenticated admin status rest api
-- Figure out how to set "Response Class (Status 200)" in swagger
-- See if there is a way to fix the swagger hack for 2 level resources
-- Consider changing all creates to POST, and update (via put/patch) return codes to 200
-- Any other schema changes?

 ## Changes in v1.39.0